SFDO-Community-Sprints/OutboundFunds/README.md

 ### Outbound Funds
-Continuation of work on the Outbound FUnds App
+Continuation of work on the Outbound Funds App

 ### Project Team
 Help us give you the thanks you deserve!
 Please ensure that all contributing members of the team are included!